Yixiao-Wang-Stats/Yixiao-Wang-Stats/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning machine learning theory, Python
+- 🌱 I’m currently learning machine learning theory